htalibart/ppsuite/README.md

 ```

- We provided an alignment in examples/1cc8_everything/1cc8.a3m (see section [TODO] if you want to know how to get an alignment starting from a sequence).
+ We provided an alignment in examples/1cc8_everything/1cc8.a3m (see section [MakePotts](#makepotts-presentation) if you want to know how to get an alignment starting from a sequence).
 We call MakePotts and specify where to find the sequence (in fasta format) and the alignment (in fasta or a3m format).

 ```
 makepotts -f my_1cc8_potts_folder/ -s examples/1cc8_everything/1cc8.fasta -aln examples/1cc8_everything/1cc8.a3m